hoobs-org/HOOBS/docs/SDK.md

 Below, defines the properties and methods available in this SDK.

 > Note: If you are using this within an Vue component, you can access the SDK from `this.$hoobs`.
+If you are not using Vue, you can access this from `hoobs.sdk`.

 ## **version()**
 This returns the current HOOBSD version installed.